ipenas-cl/Tempo-Lang/docs/language/no-imports-readme.md

 ## Philosophy

 > "In 2030, will npm still exist?
 Will crates.io be online?
 Will your dependencies resolve?
-With Tempo, these questions don't matter.
+With Chronos, these questions don't matter.
 Your code will compile and run exactly the same way, forever."

 ## Use Cases